How to Present Like a TED Talk Pro

 3 minutes – Close and call to action

 I believe human beings are wired for storytelling.
 Science has proven this is true.
+This is why stories are so memorable.
 TED Talks take full advantage of the power of storytelling by using stories to bring their ideas to life.

 As humans, we become more engaged watching people with open gestures and body language.
 A team led by researcher Vanessa Van Edwards studied why some TED Talks go viral, while others don’t.